imagineLife/big-site/content/k8s/node-port-service.md

       # service
       # 30000-32767 is the "allowed" range
       nodePort: 30008
+  # THIS identifies the pod that the service should connect to
+  # same labels as the pod
   selector:
-    # same labels as the pod
     app: myapp
     type: front-end
-  # THIS needs more research
+  # THIS is to deal with k8s in docker with minikube
   externalIPs:
     - 1.2.3.110
 ```